-It’s rabbit season – BadRabbit, that is, the bastard spawn of ransomware Petya/NotPetya that was just discovered on Monday, and has since hopped its way around the world, taking down servers in Russia and Ukraine before moving onto Turkey, Asia, and the United States.
-What’s different in this attack is that BadRabbit abuses DiskCryptor, a perfectly legitimate application for disk encryption (and thus exempt from security checks by anti-virus software, sandboxes, etc.; and in addition it has the ability to hide its capabilities when it passes through a sandbox), to cut off user access to Windows Office, image, video, audio, email and archive files – which can only be “redeemed” with the payment of ransom.
+Bad Rabbit first appeared in 2017 as a variant of the Petya/NotPetya ransomware.
+What’s different in this ransomware attack, however, is that Bad Rabbit abuses DiskCryptor, a perfectly legitimate application for disk encryption, thus making it exempt from security checks by anti-virus software, sandboxes, and other outdated or detection-based solutions.
+In addition, Bad Rabbit has the ability to hide its capabilities when it passes through a sandbox to cut off user access to Windows Office, image, video, audio, email, and archive files – which can only be “redeemed” with the payment of ransom.

-According to those who have seen it in action, BadRabbit gets installed on a system when a victim runs a phony Adobe Flash Player installer posted on a hacked website.
+According to those who have seen it in action, Bad Rabbit gets installed on a system when a victim runs a phony Adobe Flash Player installer posted on a hacked website.
 Upon infection, the malware drops a DLL and executes it using rundll32.exe.
-This DLL, the main module of BadRabbit, is in charge of several tasks including: Dropping further elements in the form of another DLL and executable, scanning the LAN to propagate further attacks, and setting up scheduled tasks that will run the dropped executable.
+This DLL, the main module of Bad Rabbit, is in charge of several tasks including: Dropping further elements in the form of another DLL and executable, scanning the LAN to propagate further attacks, and setting up scheduled tasks that will run the dropped executable.

-Once all files have been encrypted, BadRabbit installs a bootlocker and a system shutdown is scheduled – with the reboot defaulting to a ransom message, demanding the payment of .05 bitcoin (about $275 at today’s exchange rate) for the unlock code.
-As the price point here is pretty low, the hackers are banking on the vast majority of victims paying up – a very likely eventuality, as some 70% of ransomware victims pay the ransom.
+Once all files have been encrypted, Bad Rabbit installs a bootlocker and a system shutdown is scheduled – with the reboot defaulting to a ransom message, demanding the payment of .05 bitcoin (about $275 at today’s exchange rate) for the unlock code.
+As the price point here is pretty low, the hackers are banking on the vast majority of victims paying up – a very likely eventuality, as Kaspersky reports over half of ransomware victims pay the ransom.

-We call BadRabbit the “bastard spawn” of Petya/NotPetya because it has some similarities – and dissimilarities – to that overwhelmingly successful attack.
-Like its “daddy,” BadRabbit encrypts files on the infected machine and demands a ransom, utilizing an additional bootlocker to lock the machine until the ransom has been paid.
+We call Bad Rabbit the “bastard spawn” of Petya/NotPetya because it has some similarities – and dissimilarities – to that overwhelmingly successful attack.
+Like its parent, Bad Rabbit encrypts files on the infected machine and demands a ransom, utilizing an additional bootlocker to lock the machine until the ransom has been paid.
 It is also capable of moving laterally using SMB in order to infect other machines in the organization.
-And, the BadRabbit bootlocker, as well as the kernel modules used, appear very similar to the one used in Petya/NotPetya.
+And, the Bad Rabbit bootlocker, as well as the kernel modules used, appear very similar to the one used in Petya/NotPetya.